4d/4D-Analyzer-VSCode/editor/README.md

 ## Quick start

-1. Install a 4D or 4D Server if not already installed.
+1. Install a 4D or 4D Server if not already installed (at least a 19R6)
 1. Install the 4D Analyzer extension.
 1. Set the path of the executable to 4D-Analyzer.Server.path